goloop/g/README.md

 - **Sort**[T Numerable](v []T, inverse ...bool)

   The Sort function sorts a slice in ascending or descending order, depending on the value of the 'inverse' parameter.

+- **StrToDate**(s string, patterns ...string) (time.Time, error)

+  StrToDate converts a string to a time.Time object using the provided formats.
+If no format is given, it uses default date-time formats.
+Supports both Golang and Python style formatting.

 - **Sum**[T Numerable](v ...T) T